 This is an impacted major at SDSU.
 To be admitted to the major, students must meet the following criteria:

-- complete 7 required prerequisite courses noted on Major Outline (21 units).
+- complete 7 required prerequisite courses noted on the General Catalog (21 units).

 - maintain a minimum grade of “C” in all prerequisites.

-- have a cumulative grade point average of 2.4 or higher.
+- have a grade point average of 2.4 or higher.

-- complete a minimum of 60 transferable semester units.
+- complete a minimum of 45 semester units (60 units for transfer students).

 For more information: